-6 Substantive law
+Substantive law

-Is there any rule in your domestic arbitration law that provides the arbitral tribunal with guidance as to which substantive law to apply to the merits of the dispute?
+6 Is there any rule in your domestic arbitration law that provides the arbitral tribunal with guidance as to which substantive law to apply to the merits of the dispute?

-The Arbitration Act mandates the arbitrator to decide the dispute in accordance with the law chosen by the parties.
-The arbitrator is also required to have regard to such other considerations as are agreed by the parties or determined by the arbitrator.
+The ADR Act mandates the arbitrator to decide the dispute in accordance with the law of a country chosen by the parties (excluding the conflict of law rules of that country).
+The arbitrator is also required to have regard to such other considerations as are agreed by the parties or as may be determined by the arbitrator.
 Where the issue relates to a contract, the arbitrator is expected to take cognisance of the usages of the trade to which the contract relates.
 If the parties are unable to reach an agreement on the applicable substantive law, the arbitrator is required to determine the dispute by reference to the conflict of law rules that the arbitrator deems applicable.
+The Act empowers an arbitrator to grant any relief that the arbitrator considers just and equitable, including specific performance.

-7 Arbitral institutions
+Arbitral institutions

-What are the most prominent arbitral institutions situated in your country?
+7 What are the most prominent arbitral institutions situated in your jurisdiction?